President Bush @ 2007 State of Union Address

 Achieving these ambitious goals will dramatically reduce our dependence on foreign oil, but it's not going to eliminate it.
 And so as we continue to diversify our fuel supply, we must step up domestic oil production in environmentally sensitive ways.
 (Applause.)
 And to further protect America against severe disruptions to our oil supply, I ask Congress to double the current capacity of the Strategic Petroleum Reserve.
 (Applause.)

 America is on the verge of technological breakthroughs that will enable us to live our lives less dependent on oil.
-And these technologies will help us be better stewards of the environment,
+And these technologies will help us be better stewards of the environment, and they will help us to confront the serious challenge of global climate change.
+(Applause.)

 .